What Is Myofascial Pain Relief Massage?

 The body’s fascia is believed to be a single, continuous sheet that is set up as we develop in utero.
 Since all of the body’s structures are connected by fascia, restriction in one area can cause limitations in free movement throughout the body.
 Even when a client’s body is very restricted, working with the superficial layers of fascia, the effects can be quite deep.

-Myofascial Release Massage helps rehydrate dehydrated areas of fascia.
+Myofascial Pain Relief Massage helps rehydrate dehydrated areas of fascia.
 Dehydrated fascia tends to become stuck and adhesions form, holding the fascia in place.
-By gently releasing adhesions and encouraging circulation of fluid to the dehydrated fascia, Myofascial Release Massage is able to encourage healing and realignment of tissues.
+By gently releasing adhesions and encouraging circulation of fluid to the dehydrated fascia, Myofascial Pain Relief Massage is able to encourage healing and realignment of tissues.

-A client who has had Myofascial Release Massage can expect to experience a better range of motion and reduced pain.
+A client who has had Myofascial Pain Relief Massage can expect to experience a better range of motion and reduced pain.

-What Conditions Can be Treated with Myofascial Release Massage?
+What Conditions Can be Treated with Myofascial Pain Relief Massage?

-Myofascial Release Massage can be effective in treating almost any condition, including:
+Myofascial Pain Relief Massage can be effective in treating almost any condition, including:

 - Neck Pain